RAG4J/devoxx-2025-assignments/assignments/step_2_spring_ai.md

 ```
 > In the TalksAgent class, add the ConferenceTalksTools bean to the constructor.
 > Inject the ConferenceTalksTools into the TalksAgent.
+  - Tip: The ConferenceTalksTools is already a Spring Bean as it is configured in the configuration class SpringAIConfigCommon.
-> In the method `doInvoke`, add the injected conferenceTalksTools as tools.
+> In the method `doInvoke`, add the injected conferenceTalksTools to the chatClient.
-- The fluent interface of the chatClient has a method `tools` to add the tools.
+  - Tip: The fluent interface of the chatClient has a method `tools` to add the tools.
 > Restart the application
 > Open the chat page and ask again, now you should get an answer with some talks.
 ```